-- Medical students from Imperial College (for Year 4 study)
+- Medical students from Imperial College London (for Year 4 study)

 - Medical students from a UK medical school, for 3rd year or above (i.e. you can apply once you are in 2nd year, for the following year)

-- Students from other relevant disciplines (dentistry, veterinary science or other) currently studying at a UK university
+- Students from other relevant disciplines (dentistry, veterinary medicine or others) currently studying at a UK university

-The course comprises of a 9-week taught component (Module 1), followed by two 4-week group work module (Module 2) after the Christmas holiday: a Community Group Placement with a local organisation, and a small group Literature Review exercise Finally, students complete a Global Health BSC Research Project full time over a 13-week period.
+The course comprises of a 9-week taught component (Module 1), followed by two 4-week group work modules (Module 2) after the Christmas holiday: a Community Group Placement with a local organisation, and a small group Literature Review exercise.
+Finally, students complete a Global Health BSC Research Project full time over a 13-week period.
 For details on the modules please see Overview of the modules.

 WIll a Global Health BSc help my career?

-We receive very good feedback and our students tell us that they enjoy the material and the approach to learning.
-A common comment is that the course opens students’ minds to new ways of seeing the world.
+We receive very positive feedback and our students tell us that they enjoy the materials and the approach to learning.
+A recurring comment is that the course opens students’ minds to new ways of seeing the world.
 Often students feel motivated to act and engage further in Global Health research and advocacy.

 Our alumni go on to a range of training and work positions: